AviatrixSystems/Docs/Support/support_center.rst

 * Sometimes the clients might take some time to connect due to ELB's load - check the logs on the client.
 * In the case of a full tunnel deployment, if an OpenVPN Gateway is edited to toggle the "Use VPC/VNet DNS Server" setting, please follow it by clicking on  OpenVPN/EditConfig/ReloadDHCPConfiguration to let the changes take effect.
 Note that this will restart the OpenVPN processes on the gateway, affecting all the connected clients.
 * You can use `REST API <https://s3-us-west-2.amazonaws.com/avx-apidoc/API.htm#_get_vpn_ssl_ca_configuration>`_ to download vpn configuration for your users and save it on a shared folder, if you do not want to send them via email.
+* **SAML:**

+  * **Our recommended design** is to let your VPN users connect into your cloud environment through one gateway and use the peering between VPC’s to provide access to your VPN Client’s into your other VPC’s.
+We recommend using VPN profiles to control/limit access to other VPC’s as you see fit.
+  * **SAML and User on Controller:** Once you enable SAML auth for an OpenVPN gateway, you need to create a dummy user on the controller to create a .ovpn file – you can share this user’s .ovpn file with all of your users.
+As the second authentication is through SAML, this should provide good security.
+This is per VPC+ELB/GW setup.
+If you have more than one such deployed VPC+ELB/GW setups, you would need a .ovpn file for each of those setups.
+  * **Multiple Simultaneous Sessions from Client:** Currently we do not support multiple VPN sessions from the same pc via the Aviatrix VPN Client.
+We only support SAML auth via our `Aviatrix VPN Client <https://docs.aviatrix.com/Downloads/samlclient.html>`_
+  * **Profile from IdP:** If a custom attribute “Profile” is added in IdP and passed to Aviatrix during authentication, Aviatrix controller can attach the Profile provided by the IdP to the VPN user.
+Currently we only allow one profile value to be passed via SAML auth.
+This will override any local settings on the controller.
+  * **Multiple Profiles for each User:** If you want to have more than one profile, you can create a user on the controller and attach one or more profiles to this user.
+Please make sure that all the base policies are the same if you do use multiple profiles per user.
+You can share this users .ovpn file with the set of users you would want to have these Profiles associated.
+Please note that, for these users if the controller receives a Profile value during the SAML auth from the IdP – that will override the settings on the Controller.
+For example, you can create four users – “general”, “dev”, “mktg”, “admin”.

+    * You can associate no profiles with “general” user and share the .ovpn file for the “general” user with all your OpenVPN users who would have profiles set at the IdP
+    * For “dev” user you can associate with, say, “developer” profile – which provides access to the developer vpc.
+You can share “dev” user’s .ovpn file with all developers
+    * For “mktg” user you can associate with, “marketing” and “sales” profiles – which provides access to the marketing and sales VPC’s.
+You can share “marketing” user’s .ovpn file with all marketing employees
+    * You can attach all profiles to “admin” user– which provides access to all VPCs.
+You can share “admins” user’s .ovpn file with all admins

 **Transit Solution:**